Tiger101010/SWE262P-JSON-java/README.md

 - Click run button next to method signature

 ## 3. Notes
-- Use recursive DFS to traverse the JSONObject in pre-order
+- Use recursive DFS to traverse all the key-value pair in the JSONObject in pre-order
 - Process JSONArray and nested JSONArray
 - Use `Stream.concat()` to make an object streamable
 - In the output of test method `jsonObjectToStreamTest`, the result can be compared